ibrahemiat/raspi_roomba_nav_emg/README.md

 $pip install pycreate2
 ```
-In a new session type to intiate roscore:
+In a new session type to initiate roscore:
 ```
 $cd /your_work_space
 $source ./devel/setup.bash